-Term Definition Mental retardation (cognitive disability) Mental retardation is defined as a chronic disability that results in the impairment of general intellectual functioning or adaptive behavior and requires treatment or services.
-The impairment must be manifested before age 22.
-The impairment must be likely to continue indefinitely and result in substantial functional limitations in major life activities.
-Serious mental illness A serious mental illness is defined as a condition of a person whose emotional or behavioral functioning is so impaired as to interfere with his/her capacity to remain in the community without supportive treatment.
-The mental impairment is severe and persistent and may result in a limitation of functional capacities for the primary activities of daily living, interpersonal relationships, homemaking, self-care, employment or recreation.
-The mental impairment may limit the ability to seek or receive local, state or federal assistance such as housing, medical and dental care, rehabilitation services, income assistance and food stamps, or protective services.
-Although persons with a primary diagnosis of mental retardation frequently have similar problems or limitations, they are not to be included in this definition.
+Term Definition Intellectual cognitive disability Is defined as a chronic disability that impairs general intellectual functioning or adaptive behavior and requires treatment or services.
+The impairment must be demonstrated before age 22.
+The impairment must be likely to continue indefinitely and substantially limit the customer's ability to function in major life activities.
+Serious mental illness Is defined as a condition that impairs emotional or behavioral functioning to the point that it interferes with the person's ability to remain in the community without supportive treatment.
+The mental impairment is severe and persistent and may limit the customer's ability to: Function in primary activities of daily living, interpersonal relationships, homemaking, self-care, employment or recreation; or Seek or receive local, state or federal assistance such as housing, medical and dental care, rehabilitation services, income assistance and food stamps, or protective services.
+NOTE Although people with a primary diagnosis of intellectual cognitive disability frequently have similar problems or limitations, they are not included in this definition.